 The set of Network Slices for a UE can be changed at any time while the UE is registered with a network, and may be initiated by the network, or the UE under certain conditions as described below.

 The network, based on local policies, subscription changes and/or UE mobility, may change the set of permitted Network Slice(s) to which the UE is registered.
 The network may perform such change during a Registration procedure or trigger a notification towards the UE of the change of the supported Network Slices using an RM procedure (which may trigger a Registration procedure).
+A change in set of permitted Network Slice(s) may result in a change of R-SNSSAI.
 The Network provides the UE with a new Allowed NSSAI and Tracking Area list.

 NOTE 1: The details of the RM procedure used to notify the UE of a changes of the supported NSSAI are to be defined.